Gray Family of Susan J. Dorey

 The June 1880 census has a Gray family living at 340 77th Street: Thomas Gray, 58, steam engineer, born Scotland; wife Ann, 54, born MA, parents born England; son H. James, 19, nickle plater, born NY; son L. Joseph, 15, errand boy, born NY.
 This Thomas was born about 1880 - 58 = 1822.
 The address makes it very likely that this Thomas is the same as the one who died in 1882; it is interesting that the ages are so different.

 In 1870 Thomas, Ann, James, and Joseph lived in NYC ages 49, 46, 10, and 6 respectively.
-Thomas was an engineer.
+Thomas was an engineer born Scotland.
 Next door lived two families whose names interest me: William Gray, 24, and Patrick Newman, 39.
 William is likely a son of Thomas (see the 1860 census data), he was a bartender born NY, with wife Mariah, 21, and daughter Mariah, 2, both born NY.
 Patrick lived with his wife and seven children; he and his wife were born Ireland, children born NY.

 In 1860 Thomas and Ann lived in NYC with four children born NY: daughter Iennot (?), 16; son William, 14; daughter Mary E., 9; son John H., 6 months.
-Thomas was an engineer age 36, Ann was age 34.
+Thomas was an engineer age 36, Ann was age 34, both born Scotland.

 The 1857 NYC Directory has an entry for Thomas Gray, engineer, home at 297 W. 26th.

 Ann Gray 2-1-1903 347 Died 1-30-1903 of old age (77 years), a widow.
 Last residence was 415 Willis Avenue, NYC.
 Based on her age, she was born about 1903 - 77 = 1826.
-She may have been the wife of Thomas Gray.
+Given her burial location, she must have been the wife of Thomas Gray.

 I could not find her in the 1900 census.